-Minimum Hours Area Description 52 credit hours Graduate credit hours in Speech and Hearing Science, including: 4 credit hours SPHHRNG 8900 PhD Pro-Seminar (1-credit hour per offering fall and spring semesters in the first two years of study); 22 credit hours Advanced graduate coursework appropriate for doctoral study, as approved by the advisor; 22 credit hours Specialized research projects (e.g., SPHHRNG 7193 or 8940), as approved by the advisor; 4 credit hours Dissertation research project (SPHHRNG 8999) (Maximum: 12 credit hours) 28 credit hours Inside or outside the Department, including: 9 credit hours Research Tools (e.g., research design, statistics, or similar). if taken in the department, they cannot count towards the above 52 credits b.
-For students who hold a graduate degree (master's or professional doctoral degree), then 30 graduate credit hours can be counted toward the total 80 if they are transferred to Ohio State University.
+Minimum Hours Area Description 52 credit hours Graduate credit hours in Speech and Hearing Science, including: 4 credit hours SPHHRNG 8900 PhD Pro-Seminar (1-credit hour per offering fall and spring semesters in the first two years of study);

+22 credit hours Advanced graduate coursework appropriate for doctoral study, as approved by the advisor; 22 credit hours Specialized research projects (e.g., SPHHRNG 7193, 8193, or 8940), as approved by the advisor; 4 credit hours Dissertation research project (SPHHRNG 8999) (Maximum: 12 credit hours) 00 1111 28 credit hours Inside or outside the Department, including: 9 credit hours Research Tools (e.g., research design, statistics, or similar). if taken in the department, they cannot count towards the above 52 credits 9 credit hours Theme/Specialization (e.g., graduate coursework in an area outside the student's primary area - typically outside the department)

+b.
+For students who hold a graduate degree (master's or professional doctoral degree), then 30 graduate credit hours can be counted toward the total 80 if they are transferred to Ohio State University (see section 4.1 of the Graduate School Handbook for information on how to transfer graduate credits).
 Therefore, a minimum of 50 graduate credit hours are required.
 The credit hour requirements are as follows: